brycewray/hugo-site/content/posts/2019/07/lessons-learned/index.md

 So, yes, I learned a lot of things I hadn't expected to learn, or in some cases wanted to learn.
 But I thought they were worth bringing to your attention, so there you are.
 I hope you find them useful.

-I have no particular place for this one last note, so I'll just toss it in here at the end: you'll find either insight, or humor, or perhaps both in [this Twitter thread](https://twitter.com/stowball/status/1151314822400577536) about the drawbacks of the many JavaScript "framework"-based SSGs that are Kewl today.
+I have no particular place for this one last note, so I'll just toss it in here at the end: you'll find either insight, or humor, or perhaps both in [this Twitter thread](https://twitter.com/stowball/status/1151314822400577536)[^tweets] about the drawbacks of the many JavaScript "framework"-based SSGs that are Kewl today.

+[^tweets]: Depending on Twitter policies as of when you read this, you may need to be logged into an a Twitter account to use the link.

 Discuss.